gpii-ops/gpii-infra/gcp/README.md

 1. CouchDB cluster will replicate data to recreated node automatically.
 1. Corrupted node is now recovered.
    * You can check DB status on recovered node with `kubectl exec --namespace gpii -it couchdb-couchdb-N -c couchdb -- curl -s http://$TF_VAR_couchdb_admin_username:$TF_VAR_couchdb_admin_password@127.0.0.1:5984/gpii/`, where N is node index.
+1. To make sure that all systems are functional, run smoke tests with `rake test_preferences` and then `rake test_flowmanager`.

 ### Data corruption on all replicas of CouchDB cluster